Geometry and combinatorics via right-angled Artin groups: The extension graph and its properties

-A basic problem in geometric group theory is to sort groups into quasi--isometry classes.
-For right-angled Artin groups, the natural question is to decide when two right-angled Artin groups $A(\gam)$ and $A(\Lambda)$ are quasi--isometric.
-Much progress on understanding the quasi--isometric classification of right-angled Artin groups has been made, for instance by Behrstock--Neumann~\cite{BehrNeu08}, Behrstock--Januszkiewicz--Neumann~\cite{BJN2010}, Bestvina--Kleiner--Sageev~\cite{BKS2008}, Huang~\cite{Huang18}, and Margolis~\cite{Margolis20} (see also~\cite{HuangKlein18,Casals16-agt}).
-Thus, we can consider the following equivalence relation on finite graphs: $\gam$ is equivalent to $\Lambda$ if $A(\gam)$ and $A(\Lambda)$ are quasi--isometric to each other.
+A basic problem in geometric group theory is to sort groups into quasi-isometry classes.
+For right-angled Artin groups, the natural question is to decide when two right-angled Artin groups $A(\gam)$ and $A(\Lambda)$ are quasi-isometric.
+Much progress on understanding the quasi-isometric classification of right-angled Artin groups has been made, for instance by Behrstock--Neumann~\cite{BehrNeu08}, Behrstock--Januszkiewicz--Neumann~\cite{BJN2010}, Bestvina--Kleiner--Sageev~\cite{BKS2008}, Huang~\cite{Huang18}, and Margolis~\cite{Margolis20} (see also~\cite{HuangKlein18,Casals16-agt}).
+Thus, we can consider the following equivalence relation on finite graphs: $\gam$ is equivalent to $\Lambda$ if $A(\gam)$ and $A(\Lambda)$ are quasi-isometric to each other.
 Other than the cases we have cited, understanding this equivalence relation in full is still unresolved.

-Certainly two right-angled Artin groups that are isomorphic to each other will be quasi--isometric to each other, and from Theorem~\ref{thm:coho-alg}, we know that if $A(\gam)$ and $A(\Lambda)$ are isomorphic to each other then $\gam$ and $\Lambda$ are isomorphic as graphs.
-There is yet another equivalence relation on finite graphs that is coarser than isomorphism and yet finer than quasi--isometry.
+Certainly two right-angled Artin groups that are isomorphic to each other will be quasi-isometric to each other, and from Theorem~\ref{thm:coho-alg}, we know that if $A(\gam)$ and $A(\Lambda)$ are isomorphic to each other then $\gam$ and $\Lambda$ are isomorphic as graphs.
+There is yet another equivalence relation on finite graphs that is coarser than isomorphism and yet finer than quasi-isometry.